How does a Global Marathon Challenge work?

-Well, first you need to complete the challenge in question; 12 half marathons within a 12 month period, 26 marathons in a 52 week period, 52 marathons within a 52 week period, or perhaps 10 ultra marathons within a 10 day period, as examples.
+Well, first you need to complete the challenge in question; 12 half marathons within a 12 month period, 26 marathons in a 52 week period, 52 marathons within a 52 week period, 10 ultra marathons within a 10 day period or perhaps our A-Z Challenge, as examples.
 Our challenges are no small undertaking but quite literally anyone can achieve them if they set their mind to it and that includes you!

 Not at all - these can be completed in any rolling calendar period and started on any given date.

 Does this have to be one event per day, per calendar week or per calendar month, depending on the challenge I pick, or can I do it in less time?

 As long as you complete your challenge 'in', 'within', 'inside' the maximum time constraints of the challenge, then you can absolutely do them in less time and then start your next challenge.

 So, for example, 12 marathons 'within' 12 months, you can do them in any month - I.E you could do 3 in one month and then none for a couple of months and then carry on.
 Or you could do all 12 in one month and you're done!

 What are the absolute maximum time constrains for each challenge?

 10in10 Days - within any consecutive 10 day period or 240 hours.

 26in52 Weeks - within any rolling 364 day period (see note below).